 - BA in Political Science, History, and Geography, University of Kansas

-Dr. Mitchell examines implementation at the local level through the vehicles of strategy, budgeting, and collaboration.
-His dissertation examined factors leading to the successful implementation of municipal strategic initiatives.
+Dr. Mitchell furthers the city management profession and public strategic management discipline by examining municipal strategy implementation, collaboration, and budgetary reform.
 He has also worked on a number of local government consulting projects in Florida and Illinois.
-Dr. Mitchell has published his research in Public Administration Review, Public Management Review, Public Budgeting & Finance, Public Performance & Management Review, Public Administration, State and Local Government Review, International Journal of Public Administration, Public Administration Quarterly, Journal of Emergency Management, Governance and Management Review, and Teaching Public Administration as well as at numerous international conferences.
+Dr. Mitchell has published his research in Public Administration Review, Public Management Review, Public Budgeting & Finance, Administration & Society, Public Performance & Management Review, Public Administration, State and Local Government Review, International Journal of Public Administration, Public Administration Quarterly, Journal of Emergency Management, Governance and Management Review, and Teaching Public Administration as well as at numerous international conferences

 - Public strategy implementation